nsrr/edfize/README.md

     cd <edf-directory>
     edfize check

+A list of validations performed is:

+- **Expected Length Check**: Compares the calculated size of the file based on signal sizes defined in the header with the actual file size.
+A failure may indicate corruption in the header (if the expected is less than the actual file size), or a partial/truncated file (if the expected is more than the actual file size).

 ### Print Signal Header information

 Use `edfize run` to print out signal header information for each EDF in the current directory.